-All parents, grandparents and other caregivers who wish to volunteer in school activities must complete the STAND program in order to participate.
+All parents, grandparents and other caregivers who wish to volunteer in school activities must complete the Virtus program in order to participate.
 This includes attending field trips, volunteering in the classroom and other such events.
-STAND training is now completed on-line at www.virtusonline.org.
-Directions on how to complete the training, as well as reference sheets, can be obtained from Mrs. Dale, STAND Coordinator, in the Main Office or via email at edale@bishopwalsh.org.
+Virtus training is now completed on-line at www.virtusonline.org.
+Directions on how to complete the training, as well as reference sheets, can be obtained from Mrs. Robertson, Virtus Coordinator, in the Main Office or via email at hrobertson@bishopwalsh.org.